H2020-StoRIES/HES-REC-RC_PipelineOrchestrator/README.md

 ---

-For more examples and log files, see the `examples/` or `log_data/` folders if included.
+For more examples and log files, see the `HES-REC-RC_log_data/` repository